Macrometacorp/macrometa-graph-example/README.md

 ![Import Query](/images/import-query-2.png)

-### Create graph and run queries with JavaScript SDK
+### Create Graph and Run Queries with JavaScript SDK

 You can run the following scripts in terminal or in your preferred IDE.